ashutosh-rath02/pterabyte/README.md

 # Pterabyte

-Got bored of storing links here and there, decided to create an extension to store them at one place.
+Got bored of storing Links here and there, decided to create an extension to store them at one place.